-All Doctoral students must include the Submission of Master's or PhD Thesis form with their final thesis package.
+All Master's students must include the Submission of Master's or PhD Thesis form with their final thesis packages.
 It provides necessary information (abstract and key words) to the library for archiving student work.
 It confirms authorization from the student to the library to make the work accessible to other institutions or individuals for research purposes.

-The student completes a paper copy of this form.
-In addition, the student is required to include a PDF file of this form in the shared google drive folder (sent to their .net email).
+The student is required to include a PDF file of this form in the shared google drive folder (sent to their .net email).